kroogucf/portfolio2/README.md

 3 New components are

-1. Login System (It accepts any username and password for ease of access, but have to be something in each field or won't login)
+1. Login System (It accepts any username and password for ease of access, but have to be something in each field or won't login.
+Takes place in LoginApp.js)
 2. Journal Entry Page.
-This is where user can type in a title, body of text, and a date for a journal entry
+This is where user can type in a title, body of text, and a date for a journal entry (Takes place in JournalMain.js and NewJournalPost.js)
 3. Component that displays and styles journal entries to the user.
 (Takes place in JournalPost.js)